 Andy does a great job summarizing the ordeal and the motivation for putting hundreds of hours into this project.
 Also, Leigh Hornbeck did an equally nice writeup of my work in the digital Albany Times Union on January 19th, 2014 at this link:

 She also included a slide show of our interview and some of the pictures from the book.

 I am also working on an account of the latest outing of the League of Extraordinary Adirondack Gentlemen which was on August 20th and 21st 2014 on Long Lake.
-Our new LEAG members include Ricard Rosen and Bill McKibben.
-Last year's expedition to Tupper Lake has been published in the current July-August 2014 issue of Adirondac magazine.
-I hope this story will appear in the magazine as well during the summer of 2015.
-You can see photographs of our expedition in the new LEAG photo album.
+It should be published any day now.
+Tragically, our esteemed member Noel Davis passed away recently but he will be long remembered for his stoic endurance and lust for life and adventure.
+You can see photographs of our 2014 expedition in the new LEAG photo album.
 Click on the Photo Album tab above to see these and other photographs.

 In collaboration with the Family Medicine Education Consortium (FMEC), I am able to offer paper and hardcover copies of my first book All In a Day's Work: Scenes and Stories from an Adirondack Medical Practice at both wholesale and retail prices.
 Check my "store" page for details.

 Those who are interested in my photography can now see a sample of my portfolio here, including ways to order custom-made prints which can be matted and framed.
 Your feedback is welcome- send me an email if you have questions!

 Finally, I am the proud grandpa of the most beautiful little baby girl in the world, Cara Elizabeth Kapoor!
 My daughter Emily and her husband Shawn became parents on August 21st 2013, and they certainly know how to make a beautiful baby!
 Check my photo album page for her own album.
 I will be adding many more in the weeks and years to come!